PaddlePaddle/models/PaddleCV/yolov3/README.md

 ## Introduction

-[YOLOv3](https://arxiv.org/abs/1804.02767) is an one-stage object detector proposed by [Joseph Redmon](https://arxiv.org/search/cs?searchtype=author&query=Redmon%2C+J) and [Ali Farhadi](https://arxiv.org/search/cs?searchtype=author&query=Farhadi%2C+A) in [YOLOv3: An Incremental Improvement](https://arxiv.org/abs/1804.02767v1), which can be nearly twice faster in inference than the SOTA detector with same performance.
+[YOLOv3](https://arxiv.org/abs/1804.02767) is an one-stage object detector proposed by [Joseph Redmon](https://arxiv.org/search/cs?searchtype=author&query=Redmon%2C+J) and [Ali Farhadi](https://arxiv.org/search/cs?searchtype=author&query=Farhadi%2C+A), which can be nearly twice faster in inference than the SOTA detector with same performance.

-We use many image augment and label smooth tricks from [Bag of Freebies for Training Object Detection Neural Networks](https://arxiv.org/abs/1902.04103v3) in our implement and product a higher performance than darknet framework.
-We got mAP(0.50:0.95) as 38.9 in COCO2017 dataset, which is 5.9 higher than darknet(33.0) implements.
+We use many image augment and label smooth tricks from [Bag of Freebies for Training Object Detection Neural Networks](https://arxiv.org/abs/1902.04103v3) in our implement and produce a higher performance than darknet framework.
+We got mAP(0.50:0.95) as 38.9 in COCO2017 dataset, which is 5.9 higher than darknet(33.0) implement.

 With execution acceleration method in Paddle framework prediction library, inference speed of YOLOv3 in our impliment can be 30% faster than darknet framework.